MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-enterprise-voice/create-location-policies.md

 description: "Read this topic to learn how to configure enhanced emergency service (E9-1-1) location policies in Skype for Business Server Enterprise Voice."
 ---

-# Create location policies in Skype for Business Server 2015
+# Create location policies in Skype for Business Server

 Read this topic to learn how to configure enhanced emergency service (E9-1-1) location policies in Skype for Business Server Enterprise Voice.

 Skype for Business Server uses a location policy to enable Skype for Business clients for E9-1-1 during client registration.
 A location policy contains the settings that define how E9-1-1 will be implemented.
-For more information, see [Plan location policies for Skype for Business Server 2015](../../plan-your-deployment/enterprise-voice-solution/location-policies.md).
+For more information, see [Plan location policies for Skype for Business Server](../../plan-your-deployment/enterprise-voice-solution/location-policies.md).

 You define location policies by using the Skype for Business Control Panel or by using the [New-CsLocationPolicy](https://docs.microsoft.com/powershell/module/skype/new-cslocationpolicy?view=skype-ps) cmdlet.

 > [!NOTE]
 > Skype for Business Server now supports the configuration of multiple emergency numbers for a client.
-If you want to configure multiple emergency numbers, you must follow the information in [Plan for multiple emergency numbers in Skype for Business Server 2015](../../plan-your-deployment/enterprise-voice-solution/multiple-emergency-numbers.md) and [Configure multiple emergency numbers in Skype for Business 2015](configure-multiple-emergency-numbers.md).
+If you want to configure multiple emergency numbers, you must follow the information in [Plan for multiple emergency numbers in Skype for Business Server](../../plan-your-deployment/enterprise-voice-solution/multiple-emergency-numbers.md) and [Configure multiple emergency numbers in Skype for Business](configure-multiple-emergency-numbers.md).

 You can edit the global location policy and create new tagged location policies.
 A client obtains a global policy when it is not located within a subnet with an associated location policy, or when the client has not been directly assigned a location policy.
 Tagged policies are assigned to subnets or users.

 To create a location policy, you must use an account that is a member of the RTCUniversalServerAdmins group, or is a member of the CsVoiceAdministrator administrative role, or has equivalent administrator rights and permissions.

-For more information, see [Plan location policies for Skype for Business Server 2015](../../plan-your-deployment/enterprise-voice-solution/location-policies.md).
+For more information, see [Plan location policies for Skype for Business Server](../../plan-your-deployment/enterprise-voice-solution/location-policies.md).
 Cmdlets in this procedure use a location policy defined using the following values.
 For a complete description of cmdlet parameters and values, see [New-CsLocationPolicy](https://docs.microsoft.com/powershell/module/skype/new-cslocationpolicy?view=skype-ps).

 |**Element**|**Value**|
 |:-----|:-----|